-□ Plays games with you, like pat-a-cake
+Plays games with you, like pat-a-cake

-- Waves "bye-bye" - ☐ Calls a parent "mama" or "dada" or another special name - ☐ Understands "no" (pauses briefly or stops when you say it)
+- Waves "bye-bye" - Calls a parent "mama" or "dada" or another special name - Understands "no" (pauses briefly or stops when you say it)

-- ☐ Puts something in a container, like a block in a cup - ☐ Looks for things he sees you hide, like a toy under a blanket
+- Puts something in a container, like a block in a cup - Looks for things he sees you hide, like a toy under a blanket

-- What are some things you and your baby do together? - What are some things your baby likes to do? - Is there anything your baby does or does not do that concerns you?
+OTHER IMPORTANT THINGS TO SHARE WITH THE DOCTOR...
+What are some things your baby likes to do?
+Is there anything your baby does or does not do that concerns you?